lhossack/safe_url_checker/docs/source/index.rst

 However, it has the following benefits:

     - It is more portable across python versions and runtime environments.
     - It allows 1 thread to be open for write and many simultaneous readers.

-        - The readers do not get updates until they reload the file.
+However note that the readers do not get updates until they reload the file.

 This class should be able to use any dbm driver with no reloading.
 If you're implementing reloading please ensure there are tests particularly for